Margot Kidder: Relationships and marriages

+While in her late teens, Kidder became pregnant via a boyfriend, who arranged for her to undergo an illegal abortion.

 While filming 92 in the Shade, Kidder became romantically involved with Thomas McGuane, and in March 1975, relocated with him to Livingston, Montana.
 She subsequently became pregnant and gave birth to their only child, a daughter, on October 28, 1975.
 (Note: In a timeline published in Conversations with Thomas McGuane (2007), Kidder and his daughter is noted as having been born October 28, 1976.
 This, however, conflicts with a February 9, 1976, article in People, which notes that Kidder was "mothering their out-of-wedlock three-month-old daughter", suggesting her birth year to in fact be 1975.)
 Kidder and McGuane married on August 2, 1976, but the marriage ended in divorce on July 21, 1977.
 During the marriage, Kidder stated that her self-esteem had faltered significantly, and she found maintaining a career in film to be difficult while residing in Montana.

 On August 25, 1979, she married actor John Heard, but the couple separated only six days into their marriage.
 Their divorce was finalized on December 26, 1980.

 Kidder was romantically linked to Canadian prime minister Pierre Trudeau in the early 1980s.

-Kidder married Philippe de Broca in 1983.
+Kidder married in 1983 French filmmaker Philippe de Broca, who had directed her in Louisiana.
 Her marriage to de Broca lasted one year, ending in divorce in 1984.
 Kidder later characterized the marriage as "impulsive, I'm afraid.
 Not a little irresponsible.
 We just weren't meant to be married to each other."